Festivals & Fun

 Spring (March, April, May)

-The “Miss Northeast Counties” Scholarship Pageant is a preliminary competition to the Miss Missouri title and part of the Miss America program.
+The “Miss Kirksville” Scholarship Pageant is a preliminary competition to the Miss Missouri title and part of the Miss America program.
 The competition features divisions for girls of all ages, highlighting style, service, scholarship and success.

 The annual Kirksville St. Patrick’s Day celebration features a green and gold parade, a baby show and Little Miss and Mister Leprechaun contest, games, a 5K run and walk, and live entertainment in downtown Kirksville.